Snowflake GCP Storage Integration Setup Guide

 - Navigate to your Cloud Storage bucket or create a new bucket.

-- Inside your bucket's details page, click Permissions as in the image below.
+- Inside your bucket's details page, click the Permissions tab.

-- Click on the chosen data staging component, and click its Properties tab.
+- Click on the data staging component, then click its Properties tab and set the following properties:

-- For the GCS Staging Area property, select your Cloud Storage bucket.
+- GCS Staging Area: Select your Cloud Storage bucket.

-- For the Integration property, select your newly created integration.
+- Storage Integration: Select your newly created integration.

 If you require assistance creating a storage integration in Snowflake, or with any other aspect of Matillion ETL, please visit our Getting Support page.

-Please consult the Snowflake documentation to read deeper into topic—for example, to learn how to modify an existing stage to use a storage integration.
+Please consult the Snowflake documentation to read deeper into these topics, for example, to learn how to modify an existing stage to use a storage integration.